Key Differences Between A Khata and B Khata Property Tax

 • Upload the required documents.

-• A ‘Sakala’ number will be issued, enabling individuals to track the progress of their request.
-They will also receive step-by-step updates through SMS.
-Upon receiving an alert, they can download the Khata extract online or at a BangaloreOne centre.
+• Receive a ‘Sakala’ number to track the request’s progress and get step-by-step updates via SMS.
+Once notified, the Khata extract can be downloaded online or collected at a BangaloreOne centre.

 Also Read: Complete Guide to Online Property Tax Payment